bhavanapatil004/blog_app/README.md

-# Twitter-App
+# Blog-App

-Welcome to the **Twitter-App** repository!
-This is a simple, full-stack Java-based application that simulates a social media platform like Twitter.
+Welcome to the **Blog-App** repository!
+This is a simple, full-stack Java-based application that simulates a social media platform like Blog.
 The app is built using **Spring Boot**, **Maven**, and **Docker**.
 It includes essential features like user registration, posting, and interacting with the platform.

 ## Table of Contents